KishanHP1808/ML-project/README.md

 Machine Learning & Web Development Enthusiast

-GitHub:
+### 🔗 GitHub

 https://github.com/KishanHP1808

 ---

 ## ⭐ Support

-If you found this project useful, consider giving the repository a ⭐ on GitHub.
+If you find this repository useful, consider giving it a ⭐ on GitHub.

 ---

 ## 📄 License

-This project is intended for **educational and learning purposes**.
+This repository is intended for **educational and learning purposes**.